garbados/the-emerald-green/doc/the_order_of_things.md

 I have grown of their milk,
 And grown strong upon it,
 As strong as the wild green
-That surrounds me, that made me,
+Which surrounds me, which made me,
-That wells up within me.
+Which wells up within me.
 The nomads call me the wildman,
 Dirty and different and dire.
 The name's just a noise they utter in fear.